 These people are descendants of the kingdom of Rhovanion before it got sacked early in the Third Age.
 They settled in the region near Erebor and the eastern side of Mirkwood.
 During the events of The Hobbit, Dale was deserted after the attack of Smaug on Erebor, so the majority of the refugees went to Lake-Town (Esgaroth) to the south.
 During the time of the War of the Ring, the Kingdom of Dale was rebuild and stretched far East and South into Rhovanion and Rhun, where war was fought with the Easterlings, resulting in the Siege of Erebor during the final days of Sauron.

 While the archetype has only recently been developed, Dale cards are older than you might think.
 The first cycle of the game even had a Dale hero.
 However, the trait got pushed aside for a while until the narrative took us to the north of Rhovanion during the Wilds of Rhovanion expansion and the Ered Mithrin cycle.
 Dale suffered in not having a lot of cards due to the lack of Dalesmen during the story of The Lord of the Rings.
 So the Saga expansions don’t feature any tools for the decks directly.
+Here is a list of what packs contain Dale cards, get the packs in bold first to get the best foundation for your Dale deck.

 - The Hills of Emyn Muil